 To attain the appropriate levels of competency, Job Competency Assessment form GAM/CAMO-032 is used to conduct and record the competency assessment of all CAMO personnel.

-Competency assessment shall be performed by CAM Manager together with QAM and include analysis for the need of additional training or support to individuals according to the required task.
+Competency assessment shall be performed every two years by CAM Manager together with QAM and include analysis for the need of additional training or support to individuals according to the required task.

 Based on the assessment, personnel that shows a satisfactory level of competency shall grant with authorisation for signing and document validation in their respective work scope.